 English (native) and French (proficient).

-Joanna accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Joanna is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

 Joanna is committed to protecting and respecting your privacy.
 In order to provide legal services to her clients, including advice and representation services, she needs to collect and hold personal data.
 This includes her client’s personal data and the personal data of others who feature in the matter upon which she is instructed.
 To read Joanna’s privacy notice in full, please see here.